 It is important to note that the fire code does not allow day care centers to be located in the basement unless the entire building is protected with a fully automatic sprinkler system.
 If the building is constructed of wood, the day care center is not allowed to occupy the basement even if the building is fully protected with a sprinkler system.

-These occupancies and some hazardous occupancy require fire-rated separations between them and the day care center.
-In such cases day care centers will be required to separate these hazards from the day care with fire-rated walls and divisions to separate the facility from hazards.
+In mixed use cases, day care centers will be required to separate the other occupancies hazards from the day care with fire-rated walls and divisions to separate the facility from those hazards.
 Repair garages are required to be separated by a two-hour wall because of the dangers associated with automotive repair garages.
 Not only is the facility required to be separated but also the exits from the day-care must also be separated with the same two-hour fire rating.

 Centers are required to have a fire alarm system which may be initiated manually by pull stations and cause an audible alarm that will be heard throughout the center.
 Smoke detection must be provided in all rooms and/or areas used for the center.